ManticoreGamesInc/platform-documentation/src/faq.md

 ---

-> **Q:** Does Core support modules or classes for Lua?
+> **Q:** Does CORE support modules or classes for Lua?

 > **A:** Yes via the require function.
 I used a free Lua JSON parser in my game by just including it with require.

 ## Marketing

 > **Q:** Will CORE have built in analytics or will it use something like GameAnalytics?

 > **A:** Will not be in for Alpha, but is on the roadmap.
 We will provide as much analytics as you need to create successful games, ramping up from Alpha.

 ## Control & Input

 > **Q:** How much control do we have over keybindings?

 > **A:** Currently, not all keys have keybinds.
 Remapping is possible